jomartin-999/spring-boot-for-vmware-gemfire/docs/data-serialization.md

-The support for `includes` and `excludes` deserves special attention, since the `MappingPdxSerializer` excludes all Java, Spring, and VMware GemFire types, by default.
+The support for `includes` and `excludes` deserves special attention, since the `MappingPdxSerializer` excludes all Java, Spring, and [vmware-gemfire-name] types, by default.
 However, what happens when you need to serialize one of those types?